rohanthomas334-sketch/PROMoral_NeurIPS_2025_Anon/README.md

 ### Annotation and Compliance Details

 **ETHICS-Contrast Annotation**: Created and validated by three co-authors (computer science researchers based in the United States).
 No external annotators or crowdworkers were used.
 No IRB approval was required as this did not constitute human subjects research.
+Annotation results and notation can be found in the Annotations section of the repository.

 **API Terms**: All model outputs obtained in compliance with provider terms of service.